 It is important for all prospective patients to have realistic expectations of the improvements that can be achieved through breast enlargement surgery.
 Exeter Medical will conduct a full and thorough consultation with you in which issues such as your general health, age, the existing shape and position of your breast tissue and nipples as well as the desired outcome you wish to achieve will all be discussed.
 You will have the opportunity to ask questions and ensure you are fully confident and informed of the procedure before deciding whether to consider surgery further.

-Take a look at Mr David Oliver’s & Mr Christopher Stone’s breast augmentation surgery before & after results from our patients in Devon.
+Take a look at Mr Christopher Stone’s, Mr David Oliver’s & Mr Nick Cawrse’s cosmetic surgery before & after results from our patients in Devon.

-(Links will take you to Mr Oliver’s & Mr Stone’s personal websites in a new window)
+(Links will take you to Mr Stone’s, Mr Oliver’s & Mr Cawrse’s personal websites in a new window)